freeCodeCamp/freeCodeCamp/guide/english/blockchain/features/index.md

 #### _* Distributed Ledger_

-> Blockchains use Distributed Ledger Technology (DLT) to store and access the data around.
+> Blockchains use Distributed Ledger Technology (DLT) to store and access data.

-When something is stored on a distributed edger, multiple copies of it are made across the network at the same time.
+When something is stored on a distributed ledger, multiple copies of it are made across the network at the same time.
 Unlike traditional databases, distributed ledgers do not have a central database or administration functionality.

 ![Distributed Ledger](https://qph.fs.quoracdn.net/main-qimg-2e24c4949a63eefa9bbab1773e185cdd)